ringolol/Spoofy/README.md

 ## Limitations

 - **No system-wide VPN** — Spoofy is a local proxy, not a VPN.
-On iOS you can use it via [Wi-Fi proxy settings](#setting-up-wi-fi-proxy-on-iphone) or from any app that supports HTTP/SOCKS5 proxies.
+On iOS you can use it via [Wi-Fi proxy settings](#setting-up-wi-fi-proxy-on-iphone) or from an app that supports HTTP/SOCKS5 proxies (like Telegram).
 Cellular traffic is not covered.
 See [App Store & VPN Mode](#app-store--vpn-mode) for why.
 - **No official App Store release** — you must sideload the app yourself or use the [AltStore source](#altstore).
 See [App Store & VPN Mode](#app-store--vpn-mode) for details.
 - **Vibe-coded** — most of the code has never been reviewed by a human.
 Testing has been limited to running on a physical device and WireShark packet inspection.
 Use at your own risk.